richardhsu/richardhsu.github.io/_posts/2015-05-10-separated-storyboards.markdown

 ## Step 5: Rinse, Lather, and Repeat

 From here you now know how to add a new separate storyboard for each tab.
-All you have to do is add a new Storyboard and View Controller which I generally call `TabViewController` and prefaced with some name to describe the section.
+All you have to do is add a new Storyboard and View Controller which I generally call `TabViewController` prefaced with some name to describe the section.
 This `TabViewController` will help link your main storyboard to the separate storyboard!
 I've gone ahead and repeated this for the second controller as well and set that background to green.